gov466/Capstone-project/README.md

 # Capstone-project
-This repository was created  during our capstone project as a professional means of communication platform  between  group members as well as our project guide.
+This repository is created  for completing our capstone project as a professional means of communication platform  between  group members as well as our project guide.

 Group members - Sunny devgan, Varundeep singh, Govind raj